GB Terms of Reference

 Role of the Full Governing Body

-The role of the governing body includes a strong focus on the following three core strategic functions — (Governance Handbook March 2019) -
+The role of the governing body includes a strong focus on the following core strategic functions — (Governance Handbook October 2020) -

 a.
 Ensuring clarity of vision, ethos and strategic direction;